This healthy Seven-Layer Taco Dip is the perfect dish to take to a Super Bowl Party or family gathering!

 Post by contributing writer Alexandra Maul

-I decided I had to revamp the traditional seven layer dip – using real food ingredients and upping the nutrition.
-Still keeping the traditional flavors, of course!
+I decided I had to revamp the traditional seven layer taco dip – using real food ingredients and upping the nutrition – while still keeping the traditional flavors, of course!
 This version is packed with super fresh produce and also naturally gluten-free and dairy-free.

 This recipe is full of options.
 Can’t tolerate dairy?
 Skip the cheese or use a cheese alternative.
 Family members not fans of leafy greens?
 Skip the spinach and just use chopped romaine.
 You’d rather use black beans than refried pinto?
 Go for it.

 This recipe is like your template… do what you love!
 Oh, and because these are individual servings, you can also add as much or as little of each layer as your heart desires.

 I used individual one-cup portions, which are pretty big for one person (although no complaints from my family!) – this recipe made 4 servings with some leftover ingredients (see my suggestions for leftovers below).
 I used 1-cup glass pyrex dishes to serve these.
 If you’d like, you can also just make one larger dip, although I’m not sure how big of a serving container you’d need.
 If you try it, please let us know!

 Here’s how I revamped the traditional seven-layer taco dip recipe to cut the chemicals and sneak in some additional nutrients:

 Layer by layer, starting with the bottom layer: